Hockey India League: Board

 Before the league's first season, Hockey India appointed Steve Catton as competitions director.
 Minister of State for Parliamentary Affairs Rajeev Shukla, leader of the opposition in Rajya Sabha, Arun Jaitley, and media personality Rajat Sharma are the members of the board for the Hockey India League.
 Along with Steve Catton, Barry Anderson was appointed as the tournament director.

 Hockey India appointed Todd Faulds as its competitions director for the second edition of the Hockey India League.
-Todd worked as a competitions manager for the FIH 2012 Men's Champions Trophy in Melbourne and 2012 International Super Series in Perth.
+He previously worked as a competitions manager for the FIH 2012 Men's Champions Trophy in Melbourne and 2012 International Super Series in Perth.

 Bjorn Isberg has been the Hockey India League tournament director since 2014.
 Isberg had served as tournament director for the 2012 London Olympics field hockey tournament, and three Champions Trophy tournaments (in 2004, 2007, and 2011).